alisd23/ngrx-form-pure/README.md

 ```

-The type of the *input value* returned from the `elementValueTransformer` passed into the `stateValueTransformer` as a parameter depend on the **type** of the input, and correspond to the default type stored in state by `ngrx-form`.
+The type of the *input value* returned from the `elementValueTransformer` passed into the `stateValueTransformer` as a parameter depend on the **type** of the input, and correspond to the default type stored in state by `ngrx-form-pure`.
 - For **regular inputs, selects, and radio buttons**, they will be the inputs value, because these form fields normally correspond to a single `string` value.
-- For **checkboxes**, the type is a `boolean` - the checked status, which is what `ngrx-form` will store by default in state.
+- For **checkboxes**, the type is a `boolean` - the checked status, which is what `ngrx-form-pure` will store by default in state.

 **checkbox-group-form.component.html**
 ```html